Blue Marble

 6. Scrutinise your business travel

-Reducing air miles isn’t the only way to make a difference: a hotel’s location and infrastructure can affect its carbon footprint.
+Reducing air miles isn’t the only way to make a difference: for example a hotel’s location and infrastructure can affect its carbon footprint.
 Emissions from a hotel in the Maldives can be 28 times higher than an equivalent in France.

 7. Switch to motion-sensor interior lighting